 Since 1996 Dr. Rocco has been with the Department of Electronics, Information and Bioengineering of Politecnico di Milano, where he is currently Full Professor in Systems and Control.
 He teaches Automatic Control to Mechanical and Aerospace engineering students and Control of Industrial Robots to Automation engineering students.

-Since January 2013 he has been serving as Chair of the BSc and MSc Programs in Automation and Control Engineering at Politecnico di Milano.
+From 2013 to 2018 he has served as Chair of the BSc and MSc Programs in Automation and Control Engineering at Politecnico di Milano.

 Dr. Rocco has served in the executive board of SIDRA, the national society of Italian Professors in Automatic Control, and of ANIPLA, the Italian National Association for the Automation.